(ter i FLOO noh mide)

 Multiple sclerosis: Treatment of patients with relapsing forms of multiple sclerosis.

-Hypersensitivity to teriflunomide, leflunomide, or any component of the formulation; severe hepatic impairment; concomitant use with leflunomide; women of childbearing age who will not use contraception reliably; pregnancy
+Hypersensitivity to teriflunomide, leflunomide, or any component of the formulation; severe hepatic impairment; coadministration with leflunomide; pregnant women and females of reproductive potential not using effective contraception; pregnancy

 Canadian labeling: Additional contraindications (not in US labeling): Immunodeficiency states (eg, AIDS); impaired bone marrow function or significant anemias, leucopenia, neutropenia, or thrombocytopenia; serious active infections